TerryRuskoski/terryruskoski.github.io/case-studies/beamtime-coordination.md

 - the lab lacked continuity if the primary coordinator was unavailable
 - the process had limited scalability as the user base and facility complexity grew

-## My Approach
+## Approach

+I approached the problem as a system design challenge, focusing on reliability, continuity, and scalability:

+> *How can beamtime coordination be structured to eliminate single points of failure, ensure consistent execution across users, and remain scalable as system complexity increases?*

-To create a sustainable system, I redesigned the workflow around two clearly defined operational roles.
+This led to a redesign of the system around clearly defined roles and standardized workflows:

 ### Beamtime Manager